 The IBM Aspera FASP protocol uses a unique and patented approach that enables maximum speed without network saturation.
 With it, your company gains a higher degree of reliability with an automatic resume and restart from any point of interruption.
 Aspera enables its users to predict transfer time, regardless of distance or network conditions.

 Contact PacGenesis to Learn More

 PacGenesis provides professional services for the implementation of all IBM Aspera file transfer solutions.
-As a Premier IBM Aspera Business Partner with over 10 years of industry experience, we have helped businesses like yours overcome high latency issues and increase productivity with file transfer software.
+As an IBM Gold Business Partner with over 10 years of industry experience, we have helped businesses like yours overcome high latency issues and increase productivity with file transfer software.
 To learn more about how Aspera can help your business, contact us today.